First In, Last Out

 All of the sudden this afternoon, the entire room was asleep it seemed….except for me of course!
 I started feeling weaker and uncomfortable as the day went on.
 And full.
 And lots of heart palpitations.

 They weren’t able to start my big Cisplatin drip until about 12:30pm because I had to get so many fluids beforehand as well as the nausea medication drips.
 The Cisplatin drip was 5 hours because it had to drip with an identical bag of fluids for hydration to make sure my kidneys would be flushed out.
-I also try to drink a ton of water SO I made 4,291 trips to the bathroom.
-It got to the point that I wouldn’t even have opened the bathroom door to exit before I had to pee AGAIN!
+I also try to drink a ton of water so I made 4,291 trips to the bathroom.
+It got to the point that I wouldn’t even have opened the bathroom door to exit before I had to pee again.
 I wore a hole in the linoleum I think:

 Now I’m in bed…..I was so hungry I ate in bed….one small fork at a time….just laying on my side so it would stay down.
 My legs ache.
 I feel really crampy.
 And just too weak to get up.
 Boo was on the bed talking to me and it took several minutes for it to even register that she was talking to me.
-Mr. LBB brought my laptop to me so I could write all this down.
+Brett brought my laptop to me so I could write all this down.
 He’s now trying to find my Zofran so I can keep my dinner down too.
-Dinner was really good…..I’d LIKE to keep it!
+Dinner was really good…..I’d like to keep it.
 They gave me a diuretic shot right before I left the doctor…..so I have to pee every 5 minutes still…..and I’m supposed to keep hydrating so my kidney’s are okay.
 If we lived more that 5 miles from the doctor’s office I would have to pee on the side of the road.
-This was a POWERFUL diuretic.
-So now Dr. L scared me into staying hydrated for the sake of my kidneys.
-It’s really not that bad though……I don’t have to do anything……I’ll just lay here and drift in and out of sleep and drink as much water as I can.
+This was a powerful diuretic.
+Dr. L scared me into staying hydrated for the sake of my kidneys.
+It’s really not that bad though.
+At least I don’t have to do anything……I’ll just lay here and drift in and out of sleep and drink as much water as I can.
 I’d really love a shower….but I don’t have the energy.
-Who wants to volunteer to give me a sponge bath?!
+Who wants to volunteer to give me a sponge bath?

-Goodnight everyone!
-Much love to you.
 I’ll reread this tomorrow in case I need to fix anything.
-Just be glad you are reading this online….I kind of smell like fried bologna.
+Just be glad you are reading this online and not in person…Brett says I smell like fried bologna.

 Sweet dreams Ashley.
 May you get some rest.
 Prayers for strength, that you will keep dinner down, and that you have energy to get a shower in the morning.